llm-d-incubation/inferno-autoscaler/docs/features/scale-to-zero.md

 ## Key Features

 - **Per-Model Configuration**: Scale-to-zero settings are configured per model (e.g., `meta/llama-3.1-8b`), allowing all variants of the same model across different accelerators to share the same behavior.
+- **Namespace-Aware**: Support for namespace-specific configurations, allowing the same model in different namespaces to have different scale-to-zero settings.
 - **Configurable Retention Period**: Control how long to wait after the last request before scaling to zero (default: 10 minutes).
 - **Global Fallback**: Models not explicitly configured in the ConfigMap fall back to a global environment variable setting.
 - **Zero-Downtime Scaling**: When scale-to-zero is disabled, models maintain a minimum of 1 replica to ensure availability.